 Swag, swag, swag

-Gregory Newton, talent coordinator at FanDuel, proudly announced that they were welcoming their new employees by posting a picture of the company’s welcome kit on Linkedin.
+Gregory Newton, a talent coordinator at FanDuel, proudly announced that they were welcoming their new employees by posting a picture of the company’s welcome kit on Linkedin.
 The package included a hoodie, a jumper, stationery, a wireless keyboard, a wireless mouse and — a MacBook Pro.
 Not too shabby…

 Named as one of the best American agencies to work for in 2015 by Outside magazine, McGarrah Jessee goes the extra mile to make his employees feel welcome.
-As one of the most creative kits on this list, the agency designed cute little cards with important information so the new workers could find their footing in the new premises.
+As one of the most creative kits on this list, the agency designed cute little cards with important information to the new workers could find their footing in the new premises.